 Assessment: Students must write a proctored diagnostic essay before access to the course material is granted.
-A post-test and/or a writing assignment rubric will be used to determine the extent of improvement that the students have gained during the semester.
+The departmental essay rubric will be used to determine the extent of improvement that the students have gained during the semester.

-Required Textbook (print or ebook):
+Required Textbook (ebook):